pradeep15a/30-days-of-google-cloud-solutions/Track 1 - Cloud Engineering/Build and Secure Networks in Google Cloud_ Challenge Lab.md

 - **Go to Compute Engine and start Bastion instance**

-## Task 3 : Create a firewall rule that allows SSH (tcp/22) from the IAP service and add network tag on
+## Task 3 : Create a firewall rule that allows SSH (tcp/22) from the IAP service and add network tag on bastion
 ```bash
 gcloud compute firewall-rules create ssh-ingress --allow=tcp:22 --source-ranges 35.235.240.0/20 --target-tags ssh-ingress --network acme-vpc